 A degree from Murrow College ensures you possess the technical, analytical and critical thinking skills necessary to succeed in the highly competitive and dynamic field of professional communication.

-We offer majors and minors in three distinct academic fields of study in our undergraduate program: Communication & Society, Journalism & Media Production, and Strategic Communication.
+We offer majors and minors in two distinct academic fields of study in our undergraduate program: Journalism & Media Production and Strategic Communication.

 Contact us to receive information about the programs that interest you at the WSU campus of your choice.